GraceCiambrone/Tweet-Sentiment-Analysis/README.md

 **The goal of this project was to predict the sentiment of a given tweet.**

-Provided a dataset that contained tweets labeled as positive, negative, or nuetral, I achieved this objective by building a NLP sequencing model with TensorFlow.
+Provided a dataset that contained tweets labeled as positive, negative, or nuetral, I achieved this objective by building a NLP sequencing model with TensorFlow in Python.

 How I approached this problem.
 1) Obtain the data